iven/kstardict/README.md

 * KDE 4 plasmoid

 ### Installation ###
-QStarDict is available in Ubuntu, Debian and other distros repositories.
+KStarDict is available in Ubuntu, Debian and other distros repositories.

 If you want to compile it youself install Qt4 and GLib2 development files and run in the project's directory

     qmake INSTALL_PREFIX=<your install prefix, /usr by default>
     make
     [sudo] make install

 More information about installation:
 * [GNU/Linux](https://github.com/therussianphysicist/qstardict/blob/master/INSTALL)
 * [Mac OS X](https://github.com/therussianphysicist/qstardict/blob/master/README.MACOSX)